 Some color films do push better than others.
 For example, Kodak Portra 400 is an exceptional film for pushing and pulling, while Kodak Gold loses shadow details quickly and tends to become overly grainy and saturated after the second stop

 What are the best developers for pushing film?

 When it comes to pushing film, not all developers are created equally.
 In fact, many developers, like ID-11, or Ilfosol 3 are notably bad at pushing film.

-According to The FIlm Developing Cookbook by Bill Troop and Steve Anchell, The best developers are the ones that aren’t designed to reduce the appearance grain.
-They also need to produce low-levels of developer fog, which reduces details by developing normally-undevelopable grains.
+According to The FIlm Developing Cookbook by Bill Troop and Steve Anchell, The best developers are the ones that aren’t designed to reduce the apparent grain.
+They also need to produce low levels of developer fog, which reduces details by developing normally-undevelopable grains.

 The best developers for pushing B&W film are Microphen and DD-X. Both of these developers are known for boosting shadow details on film negatives, while also reducing grain and overall image contrast.

 The next most common developer that’s particularly known for producing excellent results when pushing film is Kodak’s D-76.
 This is one of the most well-known developers, having been produced in the same powdered form since the 1920s.
 If you like powdered developers, then D-76 will be the cheapest developer that produces outstanding results when pushing, and even developing film normally.

 Although, perhaps the most commonly-used developer for pushing film is Rodinal.
 Even though it’s technically not the best at pushing film, this developer is ubiquitous on film photographer’s shelves.

 Rodinal is the cheapest liquid B&W film developer, and it has the longest shelf life on the marketplace.
 It is also known for producing large-grain film results photographers are drooling over on Instagram.